Betamethasone sodium phosphate/betamethasone acetate (By injection)

 - Adrenal gland problems

-- Eye or vision problems, including cataracts and glaucoma
+- Eye or vision problems, including cataracts, increased eye pressure, and glaucoma

 - Cancer (including Kaposi's sarcoma), when used for a long time